Networking is a requirement for most modern iOS apps.

 } else {

-if let body = dataModel.question.body {
+if let body = model.question.body {

 }

-if let owner = dataModel.question.owner {
+if let owner = model.question.owner {

 Owner(user: owner)